DINKIN/hardware/electronics/murgen/Readme.md

 Today, echOpen rests at the heart of Paris, in the historical Hotel-Dieu, with its 10-person core team as well as a community strong of designers, doctors, engineers, … and backed by several institutional actors in professional training, the hospitals (APHP), education (ENS, TelecomParis, …), electronics, and industry (we won for exemple a mentoring with Thales) .We are financially backed by philantropy and prizes we won.

 Here, we developed a [first prototype](http://echopen.org/index.php?title=Category:Emile) as a proof-of-concept, and we are eager to move forward with an integrated device usable for the first clinical tests.

+## A bit more context
+### The board
+The board in itself is not a medical device.
+The board is a dev kit for the analog part that one could find in any ultrasound probe.
+It respects the functions and blocks one can find in basically any probe (pulser, TGC, ADC, ..).
+A main difference is that this board is designed for a single element, and provides so far only a minimal support for the mechanics behind image formation.

+Having a single element allows for more space, less density, and to go straight to a regular, though relatively high-speed ADC.

+### The Process
+None of us had already done an electronic product, so the process in not that of an experienced team, and we're learning on all the fields: writing down an idea, analysing it, structuring it, develop the plans, build it, test it, build the software..
+Rince and repeat.

+The most challenging part, and somewhere the easiest, will be to allow anyone with little or no experience to replicate our efforts, and to build another copy of the board.
+Why is that so?
+With fresh eyes, that's easier to understand what the blocking points could be, what needs to be detailed, and how.

 ## Preliminary questions
 ### Why are we making this?